chi-cicadas-2015/my_app/README.md

 ### Purpose
 The Sinatra Skeleton:

-1. Provides a foundation for building challenges or creating a new Sinatra application.
+1. Provides a framework for you to do stuff with all the things
 2. Demonstrates a reasonable set of practices around building Sinatra applications.
 3. Eases the transition to Rails for Dev Bootcamp students

 ### Quickstart

 1.  `bundle install`
-2.  `shotgun config.ru`
+2.  `be shotgun`

 As needed, create models & migrations with the `rake` tasks: